 Opting out of cookie usage can severely inhibit a website's functionality.
 You may not be able to communicate with the webmaster, fill in any forms or use certain pages.

 It is up to the webmaster to comply with each of these company's policies to continue to use their services.
 Fortunately, this website uses SiteSell Inc's.
 Solo Build It, to host it.
-SBI has done the legwork for it's user and given us clear directions on how to comply with GDPR.
+SBI has done all the legwork for it's users.
+Giving us clear directions on how to comply with GDPR.

 Update June 3 2018